Andrew Rosindell: Return to the backbenches (2010-2024)

 In June 2012, Rosindell was criticised for expressing "huge admiration" for former Chilean President Augusto Pinochet.
+"Pinochet ousted a communist regime in Chile that was butchering its people," he said.
+"Compared with the rest of Latin America during the '70s and '80s, Chile turned into a free society where people were able to prosper."
 The comments were condemned by Labour Leader Ed Miliband and neighbouring Labour MP Jon Cruddas, who stated in an interview with the Romford Recorder that "Augusto Pinochet assumed power in a coup d'état and overthrew a democratically elected government.
 According to various reports and investigations thousands of people were killed in this process, and tens of thousands were interned and tortured by his regime".
 Rosindell made the comments whilst defending a local colleague who had been criticised for apparently endorsing Pinochet, and stated that Pinochet had overthrown a "far worse" communist regime and that "we should be grateful" for the assistance Pinochet's Chile provided to the British forces retaking the Falkland Islands.